 During this time you will progress with each day that passes.
-Ease into your daily active ities.
+Ease into your daily activities.
 You will receive clearance to begin driving or return to work at your post operative visit, or within: days.
 Your post-operative visit is scheduled for:

-- Continue to use your oral rinse and/or ointment as directed. - Practice daily sun protection.
-An SPF 30 is essential regardless of the weather or your activities. - Apply skincare cautiously.
-Do not use glycolics, retinoids or other potentially irritating skincare products until you receive clearance to do so. - Take antibiotic medications and supplements as directed.
+- Practice daily sun protection.
+An SPF 30 is essential regardless of the weather or your activities. - You may shower as needed.
+You must follow all the instructions your are given for compression, dressings and wound care. - Apply skincare cautiously.
+Do not use glycolics, retinoids or other potentially irritating skincare or haircare products until you receive clearance to do so. - Take antibiotic medications and supplements as directed.
 Take pain medication only as needed.
-You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Continue to keep you head elevated, including when sleeping. - Do not resume any exercise other than regular walking.
+You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Continue to keep your head elevated, including when sleeping. - Do not resume any exercise other than regular walking.
 Walking is essential every day to prevent the formation of blood clots. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.